 Initial assessment requires that noise emissions from air release valve will exceed $50dB(A)L_1$ (15dB(A) above the background noise level).
-Therefore more detailed assessment is recommended by the INP Application Notes.
+Therefore more detailed assessment is recommended by the INP explanatory notes.

-In the event that the "background+15" test is not satisfied, the INP explanatory notes recommends an assessment, taking into account exact noise levels and the number of noise events.
+In the event that the "background+15" test is not satisfied, the INP explanatory notes recommend assessment taking into account exact noise levels, and the number of noise events.
+The explanatory notes recommend assessment using the guidelines in the DECC Environmental Criteria for Road Traffic noise (Appendix B).

-The EPA Road Noise Policy states that noise levels of less than 55dB(A) when measured inside a bedroom are considered unlikely to affect sleep (page 35 of the guidelines, which state that peak noise events of approximately $50-55dB(A)L_1$ are "unlikely to cause awakening reactions").
+The ECRTN state that noise levels of less than 55dB(A) when measured inside a bedroom are considered unlikely to affect sleep (page 29 of the guidelines, which state that peak noise events of approximately $50-55dB(A)L_1$ are "unlikely to cause awakening reactions").
+Figure B3 in the appendix indicates that there is less than a 2% chance of sleep arousal from such events.